Foundation Bolts and Seismic Retrofitting

 Bolts are designed to keep the base cripple wall from sliding off the foundation.
 If the house does not have foundation bolts, the cripple wall may slide on the foundation.
 This in turn can break gas lines, cause significant damage to living areas, and pull out electrical wires.

-It is important to realize bolts without plywood and shear transfer ties don’t do anything, as illustrated in the drawing above.
+It is important to realize bolts without plywood and shear transfer ties, as illustrated in the drawing above. don’t do anything.

-The image to the left is the lower portion of a cripple wall, which is also the base of a shear wall once the cripple wall has been converted into a shear wall.
+The image to the left shows the lower portion of a cripple wall, which is also the base of a shear wall once the cripple wall has been converted into a shear wall.
 The red arrow represents earthquake forces pushing on the mudsill.
 If the mudsill moves on the foundation, the entire shear wall will move, taking the house with it.

 Types of Retrofit Foundation Bolts